scott-taubman/dev-utils/beer-garden/README.md

 Each user has a `.crt`, `.key`, and `.p12` file.
 The `.crt` and `.key` can be used for configuring access for a plugin or EasyClient connection, while the `.p12` file can be imported into a browser and used to authenticate to the UI.

+## Known Issues

+The following are a list of known issues that will likely be addressed in the future.

+- As previously mentioned, plugins may fail to start initially due to user accounts not being created prior to initial startup.
+- The UI containers are slow to start and do not have live reloading.
+This makes iterating on UI changes slower than it ought to be.